 Since 1974, AAAED, formerly the American Association for Affirmative Action, has Provided a Support System for you as an EEO, Affirmative Action or Diversity Professional.
 We Advocate.
 Educate.
 Activate.

-The American Association for Access, Equity and Diversity (AAAED), a 501c6 membership organization, is the longest-standing national civil rights organization of professionals who engage in the important work of leading, directing and managing affirmative action, equal opportunity, diversity programs.
+The American Association for Access, Equity and Diversity (AAAED), a 501c6 membership organization, is the longest-standing national organization of professionals who engage in the important work of leading, directing and managing affirmative action, equal opportunity, diversity programs.
 At the core of our collective work is engaging in advocacy to promote and protect policies that are meant to ensure equity and inclusion in all spheres of opportunity.

 The AAAED, joined by the LEAD Fund, the New School and NILG, filed an amicus curiae brief before the U.S. Supreme Court in support of the race-conscious admissions programs of Harvard University and the University of North Carolina.

 On June 28, 2022, AAAED held its annual membership meeting.
 At the meeting, the organization swore in its new officers, whose terms begin on July 1, 2022: Dr. Annette Butler (President); Sharron Gatling, Sr. CAAEP (First Vice President); Margo Foreman, MPH (Second Vice President); Sandra K. Hueneman, Sr. CAAEP (Treasurer); and Dr. Michael Snowden (Chair, Nomination and Elections Committee).
 AAAED also released its Annual Report.
-For a copy of the report, click here.

 The American Association for Access, Equity and Diversity laments the Buffalo shootings and others caused by hate, bias and racially-charged terrorism.
 It is AAAED's belief that in this maelstrom of hate and fear, the workplace must remain THE safe haven of fairness, safety and equal opportunity.